Meet the Hudson River

 The most familiar part of the Hudson, running from Albany to New York City, is an estuary - a long arm of the sea subject to tides and the upriver press of salty ocean water.
 The estuary is home to a diverse array of plants and animals that depend on its productive waters for essential activities such as spawning and wintering.

 Much of DEC's work on the estuary is coordinated by the Hudson River Estuary Program.
 The Estuary Program is built on partnerships with many other federal, state, and local programs.
 The Program works to conserve and restore the Hudson's extraordinary natural heritage, scenery, and mystique.
 This is done through projects founded in science and carried out in ways that support the Valley's citizens.
 Specific means of achieving these objectives are detailed in the goals and targets of the Estuary Program's Action Agenda, the latest refinement of the Estuary Action Plan, first released in May 1996.
-The Agenda is updated approximately every four years.
+The Agenda is updated approximately every five years.

 Experience the Hudson River